adamnugraha/Using-Terraform-Script-to-Installing-OKD-on-IBM-Cloud/README.md

-# Instructions to install Red Hat OKD in the IBM Cloud using Terraform-scripts
+# Instructions to install Red Hat OKD in the IBM Cloud using Terraform scripts

 OKD on IBM Cloud